-Print two pages of the same sheet, cut into equal-sized cards, and use for a memory game as we did!
+Print two pages of the same sheet, cut them into equal-sized cards, and use them for a memory game as we did!

-Print them on transparency sheets, cut them out, and use them on a light table
+Print our sheet of leaf outlines onto colored transparency sheets, cut them out, and use them on a light table.

-There are tons of ways you can use this kit and kids often think of the most creative things to do with them – but here are a few more ideas for you:
+There are tons of ways you can use this printable leaf kit and kids often think of the most creative things to do with them – but here are a few more creative ideas for you:

-- Print out, decorate, and use as place cards, name-tags or autumn wall decorations at school.
+- Print out, decorate, and use our leaf outlines as place cards, name tags, or autumn wall decorations at school.

-- Print and frame in one big frame or 9 individual ones!
+- Frame our printable leaves in one big frame or 9 individual ones!
 This is an adorably easy bedroom or playroom decor idea for the little naturalist in your life. 😉

-For more fun kids fall activities try making a simple and colorful DIY felt fall tree.
+For more fun kids’ fall leaf activities try making a simple and colorful DIY felt fall tree or play mouse mail with toddlers.
 Create a stunning fall leaf collage using a totally unique and unexpected process.
 Or turn your collection of found leaves into a beautifully simple gradient leaf banner!

 And if you love this download, you’ll adore our nature explorer printable pack!
 Filled with pages of outdoor observation and exploration prompts, it’s perfect for hours of self-led nature learning and play.